-Xiao Long Bao, raviolis filled with broth.
+Xiao Long Bao, dumplings stuffed with broth.
 For those who want to know authentic Chinese food

 Shanghai.
 We enter a fast food stand.
 Everything is happening in the moment.
 An enormous pile of bamboo baskets arrive from the kitchen, filled with freshly steamed Xiao Long Bao.